 ► Ages 5–11 | Grades K–5

 ► Ages 12–14 | Grades 6–8

 Explore how to connect science, art, poetry, and writing.

 ► Teacher Resources for Social Justice

 A guide to information on themes such as “Anti-Racism,” “Cultural Diversity in American Life,” “Talking about Race,” and “Thematic Lesson Plans Engaging Social Justice Topics.”

 Learning Through Art at the MFAH connects the Museum’s collections of world art to the classroom.
 LTA/MFAH bridges disciplines and curriculums to enable students to explore key concepts in the real-world context of the art museum.
 Check out all that LTA/MFAH has to offer.

 Hearst Foundation Master Classes stimulate, inspire, and challenge participants to take their work to a new level.
 These studio workshops provide unique opportunities to work with successful Houston-area artists and educators.
 Each event offers hands-on opportunities to kick-start creativity with new ideas, approaches, and materials.
 Participants receive individual attention, encouragement, and direction from the teaching artists.
 Educators leave with ideas and inspiration to invigorate their own work, and the work of their students.

-The MFAH offers seminars that bridge the Museum’s collection with classroom curriculum throughout the year.
-Seminars. which take place at the Museum, can be specially designed to suit the needs and interests of the group, and can be tailored based on subject area, goals, and grade levels.
+The MFAH offers half-day, full day, and multi-day seminars that bridge the Museum’s art collections with classroom curriculum throughout the year.
+Programs take place at the Museum, can be specially designed to suit the needs and interests of the group, and can be tailored based on subject area, goals, and grade levels.

-Most educator programs call for preregistration.
-Seminars and workshops need a minimum of 10 participants.
+All educator programs call for preregistration.
 Reservations cannot be held without payment.
 Workshops are transferable but not refundable.
 All programs are subject to change.
 Questions?
 Contact firstname.lastname@example.org